What Are Trace Minerals

 Trace minerals are those the body needs in only minuscule amounts.
-For example, though the average-size person carries around approximately 3 pounds of calcium, the trace mineral manganese weighs in at only 1/2,500 of an ounce.
-Some trace minerals, such as copper, iron, magnesium, selenium, and zinc, have been studied extensively and are included elsewhere in this web site.
-Others, discussed here, include boron, fluoride, maganese, molybdenum, silicon, and vanadium.
+For example, the average-size person carries approximately 3 pounds of calcium.
+The trace mineral manganese weighs in at only 1/2,500 of an ounce.
+Some trace minerals, such as copper, iron, magnesium, selenium, and zinc, have been studied extensively.
+Others include boron, fluoride, manganese, molybdenum, silicon, and vanadium.

-The vast majority of trace minerals act as coenzymes, which (in partnership with the proteins known as enzymes) facilitate chemical reactions throughout the body.
-They aid in forming bones and other tissues, assist in growth and development, make up part of the genetic material DNA, and help the body burn fats and carbohydrates.
+The vast majority of trace minerals act as coenzymes.
+They work in partnership with the proteins known as enzymes.
+Also, they facilitate chemical reactions throughout the body.
+These nutrients aid in forming bones and other tissues.
+Also, they assist in growth and development.
+Further, they make up part of the genetic material DNA.
+Finally, they help the body burn fats and carbohydrates.

 Boron, silicon, and fluoride

 - Aid in building strong bones, teeth, and nails.

 - Treats heart arrhythmias, osteoporosis, epileptic seizures, sprains, and back pain.

 - May aid people with diabetes.

 Preliminary evidence suggests that some trace minerals are good for the bones.
 They may be effective against osteoporosis.
 Along with silicon, manganese helps build strong bones and connective tissue.
 This is the durable substance that holds much of the body together.
 Boron may enhance bone health by preventing calcium loss.
 It also activates the bone-maintaining hormone estrogen.
 Vanadium seems to stimulate bone-building enzymes.
 Fluoride is known mainly for its ability to prevent cavities.
 Some studies suggest that it may also aid in protection against bone fractures.